PennyLaneAI/pennylane/README.md

 make -f docker.makefile build-qchem
 ```

-To build all three interfaces(Torch, TensorFlow or Jax) using single command run following.(under-testing!)
+To build all three interfaces (Torch, TensorFlow, or Jax) using a single command run following:

 ```
 make -f docker.makefile build-all